GBarnsley/DEMetropolis.jl/docs/src/index.md

 A few plans for this package, feel free to suggest features or improvements via [issues](https://github.com/GBarnsley/DEMetropolis/issues):
 - Implement multi-try and delayed rejection DREAM, I avoided these so far since I have been using these samplers for costly log-densities with relatively few parameters, such as one that solve an ODE.
-- Integrate with AbstractMCMC and MCMCChains, potentially not worth the cost since parrallelism in a deMCMC is within chains rather than across chains.
+- Enhanced integration with MCMCChains for better post-processing and diagnostics.
+- Additional diagnostic checks and adaptive schemes.

 ## Contents